rapid7/metasploit-framework/GSoC-2022-Project-Ideas.md

 ### LDAP Capture Capabilities

 Metasploit's LDAP service mixin provides a service to enable interaction over the LDAP protocol.
 The current implementation is the bare minimum to enable support for attacking the [2021 Log4Shell vulnerability]().
 Enhancement/Extension of the mixin to enable various additional LDAP features would enable extended usage of this service for additional tasks.
-Support for various protocol level authentication methods would allow Metasploit to intercept and log authenticaiton information.
+Support for various protocol level authentication methods would allow Metasploit to intercept and log authentication information.
 Specific items of interest are [SPNEGO](https://en.wikipedia.org/wiki/SPNEGO) and [StartTLS](https://ldapwiki.com/wiki/StartTLS) support to enable compatibility with the widest variety of clients and a new capture module that log authentication information from clients.

 Size: Medium
 Difficulty: 3/5